wdecoster/nanopore_flanders_website/content/registration.md

 ## Conference Registration

-Registration for Flanders Nanopore Day 2026 is **free but required**.
+Registration for Flanders Nanopore Day 2026 is required.
 Please fill out the form below to secure your spot.

+### Registration Fees

+- **Academic participants**: **FREE** (Universities, research institutes, non-profit organizations)
+- **Industry participants**: **250 EUR** (Commercial companies, for-profit organizations)

+**Important for industry participants**: An invoice will be sent to you after registration based on the information provided in the registration form.

 **Event Details:**
 - **Date**: April 17th, 2026